![]() | Along Kingsbury Grade (SR 207), 1 mile east of Daggett Summit |

 Signed: Both lanes of SR 207

 Notes: Careful ... this marker comes up fast!
 As you can probably tell from the image (photo below), don't expect too much room for error!
-There is s single pullout on the opposite side of the road, meaning in order to view the marker, you must park and cross the highway -- a somewhat dangerous venture on a busy, windy road like Kingsbury.
+What you'll find is a single pullout on the opposite (westbound) side of the road meaning in order to view the marker, you must park and cross the highway -- a somewhat dangerous venture on a busy, windy road like Kingsbury.
+If you miss the marker (which is a good chance you will), simply continue up the highway for one mile and turn around atop the summit.
 Be extra careful at this one!

 Exact Description: